If you are new to making kites, there is a place to get a lot of very

 Hot Tacker really helps.

 Duct tape.
 I use it everywhere.
-It is a great way to hold parts in place for sewing.
+It is a great way to hold parts in place

 Template for cutting End triangles.